Supeshala/Advertising-for-buying-and-selling-portal/README.md

 ### Getting Started
 #### Prerequisites
--GlassFish Server 4.1
+- GlassFish Server 4.1
--MySQL server
+- MySQL server
 #### Installing
 You simply need to download this project and export to any IDE such as Netbeans, Eclipse or InteliJEDIA.

 ### Built With
--JSP and Servlet
+- JSP and Servlet
--Java
+- Java
--Hibernate Framework
+- Hibernate Framework
--JQuery
+- JQuery
--HTML5, CSS3 , JavaScript
+- HTML5, CSS3 , JavaScript
--Bootstrap3
+- Bootstrap3
--MySQL database
+- MySQL database

 ### Versioning
 We use Github for versioning.